Ayobamininuola/MS-Project-1/README.md

  Movie Suggesters

 ## Introduction
- Movie suggesters is a website designed to easily recommend movies for movie lovers and suggest where it can be watched.
-It also enables users to recommend movies that they think is worth watching for other
+ Movie suggesters is a website designed to recommend movies for movie lovers and suggest where it can be watched.
+It also enables users to recommend movies that they think is worth watching for others.

 ## User Experience

+### Ideal users of the website are:
+1. Potential movie lovers
+2.

 ### Project Goals
  The aim of creating this website is to make it easier for movie lovers to see recommended movies and make the choice of what to watch and where by picking movies that are suggested as worth-watching movies by other movie lovers.